Looking for a way to boost your brain power? Why not learn a foreign language?

 2. Duolingo

-This free language-learning website offers Spanish, French, German, Portuguese, and Italian courses for English speakers.
+This free language-learning website offers Spanish, French, German, Portuguese, Italian, and many other language courses for English speakers.
 Duolingo is set up like a game where you unlock levels and win badges by learning new words and grammar.
 You also have the option of competing against friends.
 Another great feature of Duolingo is their “immersion” section where you can practice translating texts from your target language into English.
 Duolingo explains that while you read and edit articles, you help them translate the whole internet one piece at a time.
 Visit Duolingo here.

 3. Busuu